mmccoy-01/mmccoy-01.github.io/README.md

 The site-wide navigation links to a modular page at `/now/`.
-Its writing, featured song, personalized Apple Music links, screen notes, “Presently” entries, and GitHub username all live in `_data/now.json`.
+Its writing, featured song, personalized Apple Music links, screen notes, “Presently” entries all live in `_data/now.json`.
 Edit that file for a routine update; the layout and responsive presentation do not need to change.

 The page uses `_layouts/now.html`, `pages/now.html`, `assets/css/now.css`, and
 `assets/js/now.js`.
 It follows the site's light/dark preference and uses the